Alexandria (library software)

 Alexandria is browser based cross-platform library automation software used by thousands of libraries around the world, both public libraries and school libraries.
 These include the Houston Independent School District, Philadelphia Public Schools, and the Berkeley Unified School District.

 History

 COMPanion Corporation was founded in 1987 by company president Bill Schjelderup in Salt Lake City, Utah.

 Version history

-COMPanion Corp maintains different versions simultaneously, with the most recent and up-to-date version being Alexandria v7.15.3 with plans to release Alexandria v7.16.1 in the summer of 2016.
+COMPanion Corp maintains different versions simultaneously, with the most recent and up-to-date version being Alexandria v7.24.10 with plans to release Alexandria v7.24.11 in late April 2025.
 Alexandria v7 was officially released on August 5, 2014.
-Alexandria v6 is still supported although active development has ceased, with the exception of maintenance updates.
+Alexandria v5 and v6 are no longer supported as of August 31, 2022.